 - Your tickets won’t follow you to another state.
 Most states share ticket and driver’s license data.
 Points and fines will also transfer to other states.

 There are a lot of traffic law and ticket myths out there.
 The better informed you are about traffic codes the better driver you can be.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 If you’ve been injured in a traffic accident, contact Illinois traffic accident lawyers from Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to discuss your case and get the compensation you deserve.